alifirhas/cmdk-revision/src/520-535/530-Tragoul-appears.md

 In Auriel's Garden of Hope, every time the angels sing the sacred song aloud here, the harmonious note resonates with this green crystal, and at the same time, the angels hidden in the crystal resonate soul will be reborn.

-This was originally the most sacred and most beautiful scene in the high-level heaven, but it is a pity that Auriel can never see it again.
+This was originally the most sacred and most beautiful scene in the High Heaven, but it is a pity that Auriel can never see it again.

-Angle of Hope - Auriel is trapped in the void, the high-level heaven has been captured by the demon army, and there are smoke and ruins everywhere.
-The corruption of the dark power is spreading in the high-level heaven and mottled black unclean things can be seen everywhere.
+Angle of Hope - Auriel is trapped in the void, the High Heaven has been captured by the demon army, and there are smoke and ruins everywhere.
+The corruption of the dark power is spreading in the High Heaven and mottled black unclean things can be seen everywhere.
 The singing had long since lost its harmony and could no longer resonate with the crystal.

 Mephisto, Diablo, and Baal at the foot of the silver tower, entangled Imperius and Itherael.
 Roy was able to easily enter the silver tower and he shuttled through the tower.
 In the maze-like path, looking for the road and portal to the upper level.